This post may contain affiliate links. Please read my disclosure policy for more details.

 Extra bonus?
 The day after tastes even better!

 - Onion & garlic

 - Bay leaves

 - Salt & pepper

 How to make it

-- Saute’ garlic and onion in olive oil
+- Saute’ onion in olive oil for about 5 minutes

-- Add tomatoes, bay leaves and cook another minute
+- Add garlic, tomatoes, bay leaves and cook another minute

 - Stir in lentils, cumin, tomato paste, pepper, and broth